-The Director will witness the pressurized testing of the product pipe (both primary and secondary) and hydrostatic testing of all sumps and spill containment prior to backfilling piping trenches and tank top, and inspect the UST system, before the facility opens for its intended purpose, to verify the requirements of Section 2-2 have been met.
+The Director will eversee the installation of the UST, witness the pressurized testing of the product pipe (both primary and secondary) -and hydrostatic testing of all sumps and spill containment (both primary and secondary) -prior to backfilling piping trenches and tank top, and inspect the UST system, before the facility opens for its intended purpose, commissioning completion of installation activities to verify the requirements of Section 2-2 are being have been met.

-- (a) The owner/operator shall provide notice to the Director 3 working days prior to the intended date of inspection. - (b) Any duly authorized agent or employee of the Director shall have authority to enter in or upon the premises of any facility that contains an UST system, containing a regulated substance, for the purpose of verifying that such UST system and its required records are in compliance with these regulations.
+- (a) The owner/operator shall provide notice to the Director 3 working business days with a 72 hour notice prior to the intended date time of inspection. - (b) Any duly authorized agent or employee of the Director shall have authority to enter in or upon the premises of any facility that contains an UST system, containing a regulated substance, for the purpose of verifying that such UST system and its required records are in compliance with these regulations.